nebudev14/NebuDev14/README.md

 # heya, i'm warren 👋
-### I'm 15 years old, and I love programming and building new things!
+### i'm 15 years old, and i;m addicted to all things coding and creating new things !

 I'm currently learning:
 - Fullstack web development!